-- Phase 1 fielded a transportable radar surveillance system and stationed an Aegis BMD ship in the Eastern Mediterranean, both supported by C2BMC.
+- EPAA Phase 1 became operational in 2012 and consists of a transportable radar surveillance system, command center and an Aegis BMD ship, all supported by C2BMC

-- Phase 2 is underway and enhances U.S. and NATO capabilities with additional Aegis Ashore sites and Aegis BMD ships, for which C2BMC provides heightened sensor management and near-real time tracking data.
+- EPAA Phase 2 became operational in 2016 and enhances U.S. and NATO capabilities with additional Aegis Ashore sites and Aegis BMD ships, for which C2BMC provides heightened sensor management and near-real time tracking data

-- Up next – a second Aegis Ashore will be deployed, which will be further enhanced by an upgraded C2BMC system that extends the effective range of Aegis BMD.
+- EPAA Phase 3 is up next and consists of another Aegis Ashore site that will be further enhanced by an upgraded C2BMC system that extends the effective range of Aegis BMD.

 Case Study Summary: